wcaleb/rebel-constitution/README.md

 the Confederate Constitution sometimes capitalizes "States" and "State" in places where its edition of the U.S. Constitution does not).

+On the other hand, I left numbers of subsections in because they draw attention to important insertions into the Confederate text, like the clauses related to the slave trade and territorial slavery in Section 9 of the Confederates' Article I, which bumped all of the other subsections up a number.
+Likewise, leaving the numbers in makes more visible the Confederates' decision to insert the U.S. Bill of Rights into the same section.

 My decisions make this project an intepretive act.
 You are welcome to inspect the changes more closely by looking at the commit histories for the individual Constitution files, which show the initial text as I got